 |1930 Blue Ribbon edition|

-Houdini His Life Story would stand as the only comprehensive Houdini biography until William Lindsey Gresham's Houdini The Man Who Walked Through Walls was published in 1959.
+Houdini His Life Story would stand as the only comprehensive Houdini biography until William Lindsay Gresham's Houdini The Man Who Walked Through Walls was published in 1959.
 Unfortunately, Life Story was never published as a mass market paperback and fell out of print following the Blue Ribbon edition of 1930 (right).
 Apart from a print-on-demand edition by Kessinger Publishing in 2003 (which now sells for a shockingly high price on Amazon), the book remains out of print to this day.

 It's a shame that this unique book has remained generally unavailable since 1930.
 Sure, it's "full of lies", but it contains Bessie's authentic voice and is also as close to a Houdini autobiography as we'll ever get.